vincent-bernardon/vincent-bernardon/README.md

 - [RealWater2](https://github.com/vincent-bernardon/RealWater2), This project has been developed in PHP to create an e-commerce site, which allowed me to learn PHP.
 - [PALLL](https://webinfo.iutmontp.univ-montp2.fr/~lemeyeurr/wordpress/), A project carried out with Wordpress that allowed associations to create their own website.
 This project allowed me to learn Agile methodologies.
 - [Bang!IHM](https://github.com/IUTInfoMontp-M2105/projetihm-BernardonBravoBurnichonGregoire), Development of the Bang digital game interface in JAVAfx, which also allowed me to learn JAVAfx.
 - [Bang!](https://github.com/IUTInfoMontp-M2103/projetbang-bernardonburnichonbravogregoire), Digital version of the Bang board game in JAVA.
-This project allowed me to gain valuable experience in JAVA programming.
+This project allowed me to gain valuable experience in object-oriented programming with JAVA.
 Unfortunately, the source code is no longer accessible because the GitHub group was deleted by the organization.

 <!--
 **vincent-bernardon/vincent-bernardon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.